OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 ## Run the script

-Press the **Punch clock** button to run the script.
+Select the **Punch clock** button to run the script.
 It either logs the current time under "Clock In" or "Clock Out", depending on what was previously entered.

 :::image type="content" source="../../images/punch-clock-sample-3.png" alt-text="The table and the 'Punch clock' button in the workbook.":::